 “Caring” for my pregnancy was her job.
 Nothing more.

 No matter how good a relationship you have with your doctor, she will probably NOT be available during your labor, unless something goes wrong.
+That is one major difference between the choice to birth at home and the choice to birth in the hospital.
+During a birth at home the midwife is by your side.
+During a hospital birth your doctor is MIA.

 The vast majority of obstetricians either feel or are told by hospital administrators that their time is too valuable to come in and say kind words to you, rub your back, or offer you a drink of water.